 Related: How To Keep Supporting Your Local Small Businesses

-Some small businesses had to get creative to stay afloat, moving traditionally in-person services online, pivoting to provide pandemic essentials like masks and sanitizer, or offering new options that catered to a lockdown lifestyle.
-GOBankingRates spoke to small business owners across the country to find out the creative ways they kept their companies running over the past year.
+Some small businesses had to get creative to stay afloat, moving traditionally in-person services online, pivoting to provide pandemic essentials like masks and sanitizer or offering new options that catered to a lockdown lifestyle.
+GOBankingRates spoke to small-business owners across the country to find out the creative pivots they made to keep their companies running over the past year.

 An Escape Room Goes Virtual